sktime/enhancement-proposals/steps/26_predict_pipeline_for_ptf_v2/step.md

     Parameters
     ----------
-    data : Union[DataModule, DataLoader]
+    data :  DataLoader
-        The data to predict on.
-Can be one of:

-        - `pd.Dataframe`: A pandas dataframe
-        -`TimeSeries Dataset Object`: A pre-configured D1 layer Object
-        - `DataModule` (D2 Layer): A pre-configured
-          data module.
-        - `DataLoader`: A pre-built DataLoader for prediction.
+        A pre-built DataLoader for prediction.

     mode : str
         The prediction mode.
 One of "prediction", "quantiles", or "raw".